ICTU/quality-time/docs/DEPLOY.md

 ### Collector

-The collector contacts the server to see whether there's metrics that need to be measured and uses the server API to store the new measurements in the database.
+The collector contacts the server to see whether there are metrics that need to be measured and uses the server API to store the new measurements in the database.
 By default, the collector measures metrics whose configuration hasn't been changed every 15 minutes and sleeps 60 seconds in between measurements.

 To configure the sleep duration and the measurement frequency, set the `COLLECTOR_SLEEP_DURATION` and `COLLECTOR_MEASUREMENT_FREQUENCY` environment variables.
 Both variables have seconds as unit.
-Add the `COLLECTOR_SLEEP_DURATION` and `COLLECTOR_MEASUREMENT_FREQUENCY` environment variables to collector service:
+Add the `COLLECTOR_SLEEP_DURATION` and `COLLECTOR_MEASUREMENT_FREQUENCY` environment variables to the collector service:

 ```yaml
   collector: